 Module 4: Data Privacy and Data Protection

 Data protection laws are aimed at protecting and safeguarding the processing of personal information (or personal data).
-This refers to any information relating to an identified or identifiable natural person — i.e. the data subject — by which the data subject can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
-A data controller, which can typically be either a public or private body, refers to the person or entity responsible for processing the personal information about the data subject.
+Personal information includes any information relating to an identified or identifiable natural person – i.e. the data subject – by which the data subject can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
+A data controller, which can typically be either a public or private body, is any person or entity responsible for processing personal information about the data subject.

-Most comprehensive data protection laws typically make provision for the following principles:(3)
+Most comprehensive data protection laws make provision for the following principles:(1)

 - Personal data must be adequate, relevant and not excessive in relation to the purpose (or purposes) for which it is processed.

 - Personal information must be accurate and, where necessary, kept up to date.

 - Personal information must not be kept for longer than is necessary for the purpose of collection.

 - Personal information must be processed in accordance with the rights of data subjects provided for under the data protection law.